-Use a normality test to provide a graphical and statistical (goodness-of-fit test) method to determine if the normal distribution fits your data.
+Provides a graphical and statistical (goodness-of-fit test) method for checking the normality assumption when using various statistical tools.
 A common way to check normality is to use what is called the "fat pencil" test.
 The basis of this test is that if you laid a fat pencil over the plot, most of the plot points would be covered.
 If that is true, the distribution provides a reasonable fit for the data, which is usually all that is required.

 |When to Use||Purpose|

 |Start of project||Check the assumption of reasonable normality for some of the statistics generated in a baseline capability analysis.|

 |Mid-project||Check the assumption of reasonable normality for many of the statistical tools used to determine whether an input has a significant effect on the output.|